 Looking for an interesting research topic?
 Currently, the featured books section holds some of the newest additions to the library's collection of research-worthy, literary texts on British literature.

 The library has a DVD collection which includes many film and television adaptations of some of British literature's most popular and impactful works.
 The following are some of our featured DVD editions.
-The DVD's are on the basement floor of the library and can be checked out with your student ID just like books!
+The DVD's are on the third floor of the library and can be checked out with your student ID just like books!
 (Make sure to check out the popular releases when you're there, too!).